emacsway/emacsway.github.io/_sources/about/bibliography.txt

 - "Pattern-Oriented Software Architecture: On Patterns and Pattern Languages, Volume 5" by Frank Buschmann, Kevin Henney, Douglas C. Schmidt
 - "Computing Handbook.
 Computer Science and Software Engineering."
 3d edition by Allen Tucker, Teofilo Gonzalez, Jorge Diaz-Herrera
 - "The Pragmatic Programmer: From Journeyman to Master" 1st edition by David Thomas, Andrew Hunt
-- "The Pragmatic Programmer: your journey to mastery, 20th Anniversary Edition (2nd Edition)" by David Thomas, Andrew Hunt
+- "The Pragmatic Programmer: your journey to mastery, 20th Anniversary Edition"  2nd edition by David Thomas, Andrew Hunt
 - "A Mind for Numbers: How to Excel at Math and Science" by Barbara Ann Oakley

 ..